 - If you plan to hike Seceda in spring or fall, but are not sure about the conditions on the summit, visit the tourist office in Ortisei.
 Staff will be able to advise you on the conditions and what gear you should have for your hike.

-- For tips on hiking gear and clothing to wear for hiking Seceda, access the guide in our free South Tyrol Travel Resource Library.
+- For tips on hiking gear and clothing to wear for hiking Seceda, access the guide in our South Tyrol Travel Resources.
 Be sure to pay attention to the weather forecast as mountain weather can change quickly.